-If you’ve been charged with an assault charge or offence of violence, you’ve come to the right place.
-We are experts in offences of violence and assaults.
+If you’ve been charged with an assault charge or offence of violence, you need an experienced and respected lawyer to protect your future.
+You’ve come to the right place.

 Offences of violence are usually committed in the heat of the moment, but can have significant consequences for your future.
 The charges range from least serious to most serious as follows: